Zhang-Haipeng/zhang-haipeng.github.io/_posts/2019-12-20-project-squirrel-park.md

 ## The link to the App
 * The App can be found [here](https://dsci-532-group203-milestone2.herokuapp.com/) (browse with computers).

-## App Usage
-> * View squirrel distribution by park region, time of the day, and behavior.
-> * Direct the mouse to a region or bar on the graphs for tooltips.
-> * Click on the map or any chart to highlight specific regions.
-Hold "Shift" and click to highlight and compare multiple regions at once!
-> * Use the drop-down menu below the graphs to change the behavior displayed.

 ## Project's GitHub repo
 * Project's GitHub repo can be found [here](https://github.com/UBC-MDS/DSCI-532_group-203_Lab1-2).